Skip to product information

 Shipping calculated at checkout.

-I spent much of the 1990s riding buses around Edmonton, and over the last few months I've found myself buried in bus history and putting it on paper.
-The result: six specific Edmonton, Montréal, Toronto, Vancouver and Winnipeg coaches of the past drawn in a square format, ready for your wall.
+I spent much of the 1990s riding buses around Edmonton, and over the last few months I've found myself buried in national and international bus history and putting it on paper.
+The result: six specific Canadian coaches and six from elsewhere, all ready for your wall.
 They are:

 "BC Hydro (Vancouver) No. 3290" - American Fageol Twin Coach buses like this seem like an evolutionary dead end of buses; each had two engines, lots of chrome, and more architectural detailing than most buildings.
 This one was running Cambie St. in Vancouver in the late 1950s, one of many Twin Coaches BC Hydro kept in its stables.